kristoferssolo/solorice/config/yazi/plugins/augment-command.yazi/README.md

   [wraparound-arrow-video]

+- When both `smooth_scrolling` and `wraparound_file_navigation` are set to
+  `true`, the command will smoothly scroll the wraparound transition as well.

+  Video:

+  [smooth-wraparound-arrow-video]

-  Otherwise, it'll behave like the default `arrow` command.
+- Otherwise, it'll behave like the default `arrow` command.

 ## New commands